D-side/digital-garden/_notes/KeePass.md

 ## KeePassXC (desktop)

-*[[TODO]]: Windows, OpenSSH, WSL2, SSH agent*

 The main powerhouse of KeePass database management.

-It opens KeePass databases.
-Duh.
+It opens KeePass databases, allows protected access to data therein and provides a few operations for database files such as merging.

 ### Browser integration